 On the phone.
 Inhale something energizing, like lemon, ginger, peppermint.
 While talking, stand up or pace back and forth to burn off excess energy, or take calls outside when possible.

 On the computer.
 Work standing up.
 Do knee-bends in 10-minute intervals.
-Wrap a soft scarf around your neck.
 Suck on a peppermint.
+Sip tea.

 Lunch breaks.
 Take a walk around the block or in the parking lot.
 Listen to soothing music while eating.
-Chat to a colleague.
+Chat with a colleague.